-restaurant owners.
 Sun met with them in the basement of the Chinese Freemason’s lodge at 12 Tyler St. in Chinatown.
-He slept in the Chinatown basement when he wasn’t raising money and spreading his ideas about revolution, nationalism, democracy and prosperity for the people.
+He slept in the basement when he wasn’t raising money and spreading his ideas about revolution, nationalism, democracy and prosperity for the people.

-Sun was exposed to those ideas as a teenager living in Hawaii, where he was educated by Christian missionaries from New England.
-Though he was born in China and died in China, he spent much of his life traveling the world to enlist support in Chinese communities for the overthrow of the corrupt and feudal Qing Dynasty.
+Sun encountered those ideas as a teenager living in Hawaii, where he gained an educated from Christian missionaries from New England.
+Though he was born in China and died in China, he spent much of his life traveling the world.
+He had a mission to enlist support in Chinese communities for the overthrow of the corrupt and feudal Qing Dynasty.

 Sun inspired the Chinese revolution in 1911 that replaced the Qing monarchy with a republic.
 He was on his way to New England when he was named provisional president of the new country.
-He unified a divided nation, and even today he is revered by both Chinas on either side of the Taiwan Strait.
+He unified a divided nation, and even today Chinas on either side of the Taiwan Strait revere him.

 Today an arch guarded by Chinese lions stands over the entrance to Boston’s Chinatown.
 Inscribed on the arch is a favorite saying of Sun Yat-sen: “All under Heaven is for the good of the people.”